YansenMa/blog.io/_posts/2024-05-13-aws-cloud-arch-associate.md

 * each read replica has it's own DNS endpoint
 * read replica can be promoted as its own databases, this breaks the replication
 #### Keys
-1. it scaling read performance, `not` for disaster recovery
+1. It scaling read performance, `not` for disaster recovery
-2. requires automatic backup. - automatic back must be enabled in order to deploy a read replica
+2. Requires automatic backup. - automatic back must be enabled in order to deploy a read replica
-3. multiple read replica are supported.
+3. Multiple read replica are supported.
+  * allow you to add up to 5 read replicas to each DB instance

 ### DynamoDB
 #### DynamoDB Basis